A Plague or not?

 He was going to live.
 Somehow, he'd been saved and yet, he sensed that it was not over.
 Far below, in the abyss of the nightmare, he could still hear the hissing.
 The serpent's raw rasp.

 Paul cracked his dry eyelids open.
 Blinked at the clock's blood red glare.
-He was shivering, sweating, the covers kicked away.
+He was shivering, sweating, the covers were kicked away.
 It was 3:00 A.M.
 The dead of night.

 Being devoured by a giant serpent each night.
 Is that where this was heading?
 Paul wondered.
 The ever changing nightmare.
-Always had some new twist, some new surprise -- like it was toying with him.
+It always had some new twist, some new surprise, like it was toying with him.
 Like a cat playing with a mouse, before the meal.
 A necessary task, to live.

 And this time he was on a damned boat.
 Drifting in a dark sea.
 A wine-dark sea?
 No doubt.
 Jesus, he thought, it was using his own memories against him.
 It had access to all the books he'd ever read.
 All the movies.
 All the dismembered people he'd ever seen.

 Too dangerous.
 The boat began to rock -- in the nightmare.
 Of course.
 What did I expect?
 It's under there.
 Slithering by.
 And I am defenseless.